geoserver/geoserver/doc/en/developer/source/policies/gsip.rst

 GeoServer Improvement Proposals
 ===============================

-GeoServer Improvements Proposals (GSIP) are the formal mechanism used to manage any sort of major change to GeoServer.
+GeoServer Improvements Proposals (GSIP) are the formal mechanism used to manage major changes to GeoServer in a responsible fashion.
 Examples of changes which are managed by the GSIP process include:

 * major features
 * code re-architecture
 * community process improvements
+* upgrading key dependencies
 * intellectual property

 How a GSIP works